Gabrielnero000/PBR-Playground/README.md

 Few bounces can make the scence darker (the ray may could reach a emissive surface if it had suffered more bounces).
 More bounces generate a more accurate result (in the real world, the rays suffers infinite bounces) but the computational cost will be higher.

 Few samples per pixel generate noise (a bad approximation for the integral).
-More samples, again, generate a better approximation (again, in the real world occurs infinit)
+More samples, again, generate a better approximation (again, in the real world occurs infinite sampling) but you'll need infinite time to compute it.

 ## Gallery: Images of Experiments